-The young ladies conduct a class in systematic Bible study on Sunday afternoons, and hold a devotional meeting every Friday, at 3:40 P. M., in room D. At the same hour on Fridays the young men meet in room B, their meetings alternating between Bible study and devotional services.
+The young ladies conduct a class in systematic Bible study on Sunday afternoons, and hold a devotional meeting every Friday, at 3 P. M., in room D. At the same hour on Fridays the young men meet in room B, their meetings alternating between Bible study and devotional services.
 On the last Friday of each month the regular meetings give way to a joint meeting of both associations.
 A daily noon-hour prayer-meeting is also conducted under the joint auspices of the societies.

 Special attention is called to the "Students' Hand Book," published yearly by the Christian Associations of the school.
 The hand book is a pocket compendium of useful information regarding common school matters of interest and value to new students upon entering.
-Among other things, the hand book for 1895-96 will contain a directory giving the location of public buildings and offices of importance, a city church directory, a short account of all students' organizations in the school, a blank schedule of recitations, and ample space for memoranda.
-A copy of the Students' Hand Book will be mailed free of charge to any person writing for it to either of the following addresses: Miss Nellie V. Hutchinson, 2613 E. Third Street, Los Angeles, Cal.; or, Mr. F. W. Shoemaker, St. James Park, Los Angeles, Cal.
+Among other things, the hand book for 1896-97 will contain a directory giving the location of public buildings and offices of importance, a city church directory, a short account of all student organizations in the school, a blank schedule of recitations, and ample space for memoranda.
+A copy of the Students' Hand Book will be mailed free of charge to any person writing for it to the following address: Wilford Nichols, Garden Grove.